bevyengine/bevy-website/content/learn/book/the-renderer/camera-driven.md

 Each `Camera` is a struct containing several fields for altering the camera's view properties, like sub views, ordering, and even a toggle for enabling or disabling the camera.
 However, a `Camera` component doesn't contain enough information on it's own.
 We have to go one step further and specify whether we want a 2D camera ([`Camera2d`]), or a 3D camera ([`Camera3d`]).
-Doing this tells the renderer how to output the camera's view, since 2D games usually look a bit differently than 3D games do.
+Doing this tells the renderer how to output the camera's view, since both require different render pipelines to output their images.

 ```rust
 // Create a new entity with a 2D camera.